 - Religious schools: Usually attached to religious institutions and may include religious education (it isn’t essential for children to follow the same religion as the school).

-- Private schools: These are most expensive and vary considerably from small home-run set-ups to large custom-built schools.
+- Private schools: These are the most expensive and vary considerably from small home-run set-ups to large custom-built schools.

 - Montessori schools: Montessori is more of a philosophy of life than a teaching method.